TheSmartLocal – Singapore’s Leading Travel and Lifestyle Portal

 Image credit: The Potters’ Guilt

-Great for beginners to try their hand at different pottery techniques, The Potters’ Guilt offers a The Pottery Do-It-All ($88/pax) class which is 3 hours long and teaches all you need to know about basic pottering.
+Great for beginners to try their hand at different pottery techniques, The Potters’ Guilt at Pearl’s Hill Terrace offers a Pottery Do-It-All class ($88/pax), which is 3 hours long and teaches you both the wheel-throwing and handbuilding techniques.
 Thereafter, get your masterpiece glazed and fired for $10 per piece.
 This takes about 8-9 weeks to complete.

 Tableware you can show off to your friends and family.